Guivre

+Guivre (or givre) and vouivre are french names for a type of serpentine mythical creature, by extension a dragon, by some accords, equivalent to a lindworm or wyvern.
+The names can be used synonymously for the same creature, the former deriving from the latter, or refer to different but similar mythological creatures depending on the myth.
+In legend they are portrayed as serpentine creatures who possessed venomous breath and prowled the countryside of Medieval France.

+Etymology

-A guivre is a mythical creature similar to a dragon.
-In legend they were portrayed as serpentine creatures who possessed venomous breath and prowled the countryside of Medieval France.
-The words "guivre" (wurm, wyvern [which is derived from it], or serpent) and "givre" are spelling variations of the more common word "vouivre".
-Vouivre, in Franc-Comtois, is the equivalent of the old French word "guivre."
-All these forms are derived ultimately from Latin vīpera, as is English viper.
+The words "guivre" and "givre" are spelling variations of the more common word "vouivre".
+In Franc-Comtois, "vouivre", is the equivalent of the old French word "guivre."
+These forms ultimately derive from vīpera, meaning "viper" or venomous snake.
+This follows the common European tradition of deriving dragon myths, and thereof, from venomous serpents.
+Compare the Old Germanic word for dragon, worm, wyrm, wurm, and the root for the word "dragon", δράκων (drákōn), both meaning "serpent".

-Description and habits
+The English wyvern (a type of dragon) derives from Old French "vouivre".

+Guivre

-Guivres were said to possess a long, serpentine body and a dragon's head.
+Guivres (alternatively givres) were said to possess a long, serpentine body and a dragon's head.
 The hind feet are not as visible if present at all.
 The guivre had horns in its forehead in some accounts, as well.
-Locally in France it was known as an extremely aggressive creature that would sometimes attack without being provoked.
+Locally in France, it was known as an extremely aggressive creature that would sometimes attack without being provoked.
 They were afraid of naked humans, and when saw them, blushed and looked away.
-Documentation points to their residence as being in small bodies of water like pools and lakes, forests, and any damp place. also found in Europe.
+Documentation points to their residence as being in small bodies of water like pools and lakes, forests, and any damp place.

-La Guivre

-Samson of Dol was present at an encounter between a small dragon-like creature (known as "La Guivre") and a priest.
+Samson of Dol was present at an encounter between a small dragon-like creature, known as La Guivre ("the guivre"), and a priest.
 Samson had come to visit Saint Suliao with an entourage of followers.
 Suliao was impoverished but sought to provide a meal as best as possible for the group.
 One priest, uneasy with the low quality of food, took a bread roll and hid it under his robe.
 Almost instantaneously he started convulsing and Suliao pulled apart his bosom, seeing what the man had done.
 He admonished the priest and removed a hideous serpentine creature from the robe.
-There he exorcised it and then compelled another man to throw it from the roof of a building in Garot.
+There, he exorcised it and then compelled another man to throw it from the roof of a building in Garot.